mvolkmann/blog/src/rust.md

 On the positive side, the Rust compiler catches many errors that would only be discovered at runtime with other systems languages.
-The Rust compiler also provides very detailed error messages that include suggestions on how to correct the errors.
+The Rust compiler also provides very detailed error messages that often include suggestions on how to correct the errors.

 ## Why use another programming language

-**Performance:**
+**Not Performance Critical:**

-If programming languages that provided automatic memory management (such as JavaScript/TypeScript, Python, and Go) are fast enough for the target application, and garbage collection pauses are not an issue, the effort required to use Rust is hard to justify.
+If programming languages that provided automatic memory management (such as JavaScript/TypeScript, Python, and Go) are fast enough for the target application, and garbage collection pauses are not an issue, the effort required to learn and use Rust may be hard to justify.
 For many developers, this is the case for everything they write.

 **Learning Curve:**